Mickey-lucky/Single-Family-Residence-PD-LGD-RWA-Model/README.md

 The primary goal of this project is to assess the credit risk and capital adequacy of the personal retail loan products portfolio of a financial institution via the calculation of PD, LGD, and ultimately RWA.

 ## Highlights of Project Steps
-1. Data cleaning<br/>Data quality was assessed for model implementation and abnormal values of TDS and GDS smaller than 0 were detected, which were inconsistent with their definition.
-0 was set to the incorrect TDS and GDS value.
-0 was set to 'Arrears days' which shows null
+1. Data cleaning<br/>Data quality was assessed for model implementation and abnormal values of TDS and GDS smaller than '0' were detected, which were inconsistent with their definition.
+'0' was set to replace the incorrect TDS and GDS values.
+'0' was set to 'Arrears days' which shows null

 2. Exploratory Data Analysis
    <br/>PD (Profitability of Default) Calculation: